 - Built-in security support with pluggable SASL authentication mechanisms and optional TLS encryption

 - Asynchronous model for session management and remote operation

 Most of the features above are essential to the proper operation of a distributed application and yet non-trivial to implement.
 By offering them in the framework, we can significantly simplify the development of enterprise quality distributed applications.

-DSP is officially registered with the Internet Assigned Numbers Authority under the service name of dlpx-sp and port number 8415.
+DSP is officially registered with the Internet Assigned Numbers Authority under the service name dlpx-sp and port number 8415.

 Currently, DSP supports Java language binding and provides a java based service framework for distributed applications.